wp-insider/simple-membership/simple-membership/readme.txt

 - Fixed minor PHP notice issue.
 - A getter method added to SwpmAccessControl class.
 - Password reset request form resubmission issue on page reload fixed.
+- New option for bulk delete members account by status added.

 = 4.5.9 =
 - The "Tools" tab has been relocated to its own standalone menu item.